 (d) In Michigan, an online system permits voters to change their address for both their drivers license (or personal ID card) and voter registration at the same time.
 Michigan law requires that the same address be on record for both.

-(e) In Missouri, a person can register to vote online and electronically provide a signature using a mobile device, tablet computer or touchscreen computer.
+(e) In Missouri, a person can register to vote online and electronically provide a signature using a mobile device, tablet computer or touchscreen computer, but not a standard desktop computer.
 The state reviews the information and prints out the registration form, which it sends to the person's local elections office for verification.